nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 ## December 2024

+### P5js and The Nature of Code

+Multiple concepts covered in Chapter 3:

+- From cartesian coordinates to polar coordinate conversions and back again.
+- Use of Vectors to apply changes to acceleration, when affect velocity, which is then applied to a change in location.
+- Determining the angle and distance to a point in the canvas.
+- Applying attraction forces and friction forces to spinning or swinging objects.
+- Leveraging `beginShape()`, `vertex(x,y)`, and `endShape()`.
+Vertex is used to generate very complex shapes within a `beginShape()` and `endShape()` region.
+In the examples it was used as a way to 'fill-in' empty space between multiple other objects.
+A constant named `CLOSE` enables completing incomplete shapes such as circles and complex polygons.

 ### Python VENV

 Several years ago I was using Python a lot for web-dev testing and other small side projects.
 I was hoping to make it my profession at one point.
 Then I found C# and was introduced formally to JavaScript and CSS.
 Since then, for the most part, I've spent more time with the classic web stack and also .NET especially WPF and C#.
 Every now and then something Pythonic comes up and I have to work with it (which is fine really).